LeLoomi/LeLoomi/README.md

-### Dipl. penguin employed at Southpole Inc., Antarctica.
+### Most superior penguin of then all, employed at Southpole Inc., Antarctica.